Engineersegun/fintech-infra/README.md

 ## Next Step

 This template is ready to use!
 Do you have any specific services you've deployed (e.g., VPC, EKS, Lambda) that you'd like me to highlight or elaborate on in the **Key Features** section?

+​🌟 Portfolio Summary Statement
+​This project establishes a resilient FinTech Infrastructure as Code (IaC) foundation utilizing Terraform and AWS.
+​The implementation is governed by a secure and automated CI/CD pipeline via GitHub Actions, which directly delivers crucial business advantages:
+​Supports Rapid Product Deployment: Automation and environment consistency eliminate manual bottlenecks, allowing product teams to push features to market faster and more reliably.
+​Ensures Regulatory Compliance: Leveraging Git and automated pipeline logging provides a mandatory, immutable audit trail for all infrastructure changes, critical for meeting FinTech security and compliance standards.
+​Guarantees Future Business Scalability: The modular Terraform architecture enables the predictable and rapid replication of complex environments, ensuring the infrastructure can efficiently support exponential transaction volume and business growth.